SyncfusionExamples/Getting-Started-of-SfNumericTextBox-Xamarin-iOS/README.md

 # Getting Started with Xamarin.iOS NumericTextBox

-This repository contains sample for how to get started with the [Syncfusion Xamarin.iOS Numeric TextBox](https://help.syncfusion.com/xamarin-ios/sfnumerictextbox/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.iOS Numeric TextBox](https://help.syncfusion.com/xamarin-ios/sfnumerictextbox/getting-started) control.
 The Numeric TextBox is an advanced version of the Entry control that restricts input to numeric values.

 ## Syncfusion controls